OHIO-ECT/ECT-Lab-Introduction/tasks/ITL-Lab-Report.md

-## ECT Lab Introduction - ITS Lab Reports
+## ECT Lab Introduction - Lab Reports

 ### Goals
 -   Configure Remote Desktop to connect to the lab environment